nmistry096/CloudFS-Android/doc/source/com/bitcasa/cloudfs/Video.rst

    :param restAdapter: The REST Adapter instance.
    :param itemMeta: The video meta data returned from REST Adapter.
    :param absoluteParentPath: The absolute parent path of this video.
+   :param parentState: The parent state of the item.
+   :param shareKey: The share key of the item if the item is of type share.